Anatoly Lyadov: Biography

 He soon gave up instrumental study to concentrate on counterpoint and fugue, although he remained a fine pianist.
-His natural musical talent was highly thought of by, among others, Modest Mussorgsky, and during the 1870s he became associated with the group of composers known as The Five.
-He entered the composition classes of Nikolai Rimsky-Korsakov, but was expelled for absenteeism in 1876.
-In 1878 he was readmitted to these classes to help him complete his graduation composition.
+His musical talent was highly regarded by Modest Mussorgsky, among others, and during the 1870s he became associated with the group of composers known as The Five.
+Expelled from the composition classes of Nikolai Rimsky-Korsakov for absenteeism in 1876, he re-enrolled in 1878 in order to complete his graduation composition.